colelarsen/fileConverter/README.md

 Download the project and unzip

-To install perform the following command in command line in project directory
+To install perform the following command in command line in the project directory
 `npm install fs csv-parse`

 To run the program use the command in the project directory